ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain showers.
 Mostly cloudy.
 High near 82, with temperatures falling to around 75 in the afternoon.
-North wind
+North northeast
-         around 2 mph.
+         wind around 2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers before 7pm, then a slight chance of showers and thunderstorms between 9pm and 1am, then a
-         chance of showers and thunderstorms.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 11pm and 1am, then a chance of showers and thunderstorms.
 Mostly cloudy.
          Low around 66, with temperatures rising to around 68 overnight.
 East wind around 2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">